 Stefano Tammaro / Adobe Stock

-Just a short drive away from Rome sits the ruins of the Ancient Roman harbor town of Ostia Antica.
-You can get there easily via public transportation or by driving yourself, and the ruins here are worth the time and effort it takes to check them out.
+Just a short drive from Rome sits the ruins of the Ancient Roman harbor town of Ostia Antica.
+You can easily get there via public transportation or by driving yourself, and the ruins are worth the time and effort required to explore them.

-This ancient port city is a massive complex of ruins that show the remains of stone walls and walkways, buildings, shops, and houses.
-It’s one of the biggest networks of Ancient Roman ruins that you’ll find anywhere and are some that most people seem to forget about while they’re in town.
+This ancient port city is a massive complex of ruins showing the remains of stone walls, walkways, buildings, shops, and houses.
+It’s one of the biggest networks of Ancient Roman ruins anywhere, and most people seem to forget about some while they’re in town.

 Ponte Rotto